 An Example that Doesn’t Impress

-I offer the opportunity for writers to create guest posts for this site.
-I have some basic guest post guidelines and a specific form for those inquiries.
-I even have a link on my main contact form that if you are interested in guest posting there is a link to follow to get those specifics.
+I used to offer the opportunity for writers to create guest posts for this site.
+I had some basic guest post guidelines and a specific form for those inquiries.
+I even had a link on my main contact form that if you are interested in guest posting there is a link to follow to get those specifics.

 Or how about those who contact me asking who they should contact in my “organization”?
 If you read my “About” page you would know it is all me.

-These type of inquiries let me know they are based in pure self-interest to the point of not showing me, the site owner, the courtesy of just reading the basics to know who they are contacting and the proper manner to do so.
+These type of inquiries let me know that the senders are more focused on pure self-interest.
+They do not care about showing me, the site owner, the courtesy of just reading the basics to know who they are contacting and the proper manner to do so.

 Opportunity to Impress